percona/cloud-tools/doc/index.rst

    glossary

 :doc:`Account`
- How to create and manage your :term:`PCT Account`.
+ How to create and manage your *PCT Account*.

 :doc:`Agent`
- How to install, manage, update, and uninstall :term:`Percona Agent`.
+ How to install, manage, update, and uninstall *Percona Agent*.

 :doc:`WebInterface`
  Understanding the general layout of the web UI.

 :doc:`Performance`
- How to use the **Performance** module.
+ How to use the *Performance* module.

 :doc:`MetricsMonitor`
  How to use the :term:`Metrics Monitor` module.